-The Company's management considers that the Company's liquidity is affected on 31.12.2021 and will be the course of 2022 by the existence and spread of the epidemic with COVID -19, to which are added a series of events or factors of uncertainty such as:
+The Company's management believes that the Company's liquidity could be affected during 2023 by a series of events or uncertainty factors such as:

-♣ The increase of the RON / Euro exchange rate during the year which will be reflected in the level of all prices for raw materials, main materials, etc.;
+- \ The increase of the RON / Euro exchange rate during the year which will be reflected in the level of all prices for raw materials, main materials, etc; - An unfavorable market situation that would lead to an inability to compete, given the economic concentrations that have taken place in recent years on the beer market, a situation that has created a major imbalance between the competitive capabilities of the major players in this market (multinationals and producers who have developed large production capacities) and small producers with below average capacities of which BERMAS SA is a part; - An unfavorable agricultural year with poor harvests for the basic raw materials used in the brewing process, which would lead to an increase in the prices of barley and hops; - \ The possible further increase in the prices of fuels, energy and natural gas with major implications in production costs considering the duration of the malt and beer manufacturing cycle based on the classic technology which involves a total of (malt + beer) about 120 days;

-- An unfavorable market situation that would lead to an inability to compete, given the economic concentrations that have taken place in recent years on the beer market, a situation that has created a major imbalance between the competitive capabilities of the major players in this market (multinationals and producers who have developed large production capacities) and small producers with below average capacities of which BERMAS SA is a part; - An unfavorable agricultural year with poor harvests of basic raw materials used in the brewing process, which would lead to higher barley and hops prices; - ♣ Possible further increase in prices for fuels, energy and natural gas with major implications for production costs given the length of the production cycle of malt and beer based on traditional technology which involves a total (malt + beer) about 120 days; - Further decrease in the purchasing power of the population (consumers); - ♣ The insolvency of some customers of the company beer distributors as a result of the deterioration of the economic conditions of the business environment which would involve risks when collecting the goods in the insolvency bankruptcy procedure.
+♣ The insolvency of some customers of the company - beer distributors as a result of the deterioration of the economic conditions of the business environment which would involve risks when collecting the goods in the insolvency - bankruptcy procedure.

-Management considers that it is taking all necessary measures to support the sustainability and growth of the company's business, in the current conditions by:
+The management believes that it takes all the necessary measures to support the sustainability and growth of the company's business, in the current conditions by:

-- constant monitoring of liquidity; - making short-term forecasts on net liquidity; - monitoring cash inflows and outflows (daily), assessing the effects on debtors.
+- constant monitoring of liquidity; - making short-term forecasts regarding net liquidity; - monitoring cash inflows and outflows (daily), evaluating the effects on debtors.

-h) Capital adequacy
+h).
+Capital adequacy

 SC BERMAS SA has a policy of maintaining equity for the development of the company and the reach of the intended objectives.
 The main objective of the company is to continue its activity in terms of profitability for its shareholders.
-Over the past two years, the net asset value of the SC BERMAS SA has exceeded 1.5 times the level of the share capital.
-The management of SC BERMAS SA intends, in the next financial year to maintain at least the same level.
+Over the past two years, the net asset value of the SC BERMAS SA has exceeded 1,5 times the level of the share capital.
+The management of SC BERMAS SA intends. in the next financial year to maintain at least the same level.

-The equity of SC BERMAS SA consists of share capital. created reserves, current profit and reported result.
-On 31.12.2021 the equity of SC BERMAS SA is amounted to 24.022.966 lei compared to 23.750.831 lei on 31.12.2020.
+The equity of SC BERMAS SA consists of share capital, created reserves, current profit and reported result.
+On 30.09.2023 the equity of SC BERMAS SA is amounted to 24.022.584 lei compared 23.504.381 lei on 31.12.2022.
 SC BERMAS SA is not subject to statutory capital adequacy requirements.